Google Penalties: Avoiding the Usual Suspects

 Mobilegeddon

 Google’s change to a mobile-first indexing of sites has a huge effect on site owners who have not built a good mobile site.
-For more information on how Google is shifting to a mobile-first assessment of sites, see our recent article, Google’s Mobile-First Indexing Will be Put in Place This Year: What You Need to Know.
 Having a poor or low-content mobile site will drastically drop your rankings come summer 2018.